hieuvp/learning-monitoring/README.md

   It also allows you to query, visualize and alert on metrics and logs no matter where they are stored.

 - [Node Exporter](https://github.com/prometheus/node_exporter)
-  is a Prometheus exporter for hardware and OS metrics exposed by \*NIX kernels, written in Go with pluggable metric collectors.
+  is a Prometheus exporter for hardware and OS metrics exposed by \*NIX kernels.

 - [Alertmanager](https://github.com/prometheus/alertmanager)
   handles alerts sent by client applications such as the Prometheus server.